chen-bioinfo/DualMPNN/README.md

 **See findTemplate.py for detailed usage.**

 ## 4. Train and Test
-Run Dual_train.py to train the model.
+Run Dual_train.py script to train the model.

-Run Dual_test.py to test the model.
+Run Dual_test.py script to test the model.